JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 Here PhpStorm must somehow express the type of the expression `foo()` during indexing, however, during indexing, PhpStorm cannot refer to the definition of the `foo()` function to return a specific type.

-So PhpStorm creates an Incomplete type into which it writes all the information it might need to resolve the type, in this case the name of the function and its arguments.
+So PhpStorm creates an Incomplete type into which it writes all the information it might need to resolve the type.

-For this case, PhpStorm will create a new Incomplete type `#琁\foo.`.
+In this case, the name of the function and its arguments, so PhpStorm will create a new Incomplete type `#琁\foo.`.

 #### Incomplete Types Structure